 Again, the Teaching Assistantship pays stipend, tuition, general fees, and health insurance premiums.

 In some cases, second-year students receive funding from other sources, such as research fellowships or training grants, from either external or internal sources.
 In these cases, it is possible for students to postpone fulfilling their teaching requirement until later in their academic career.
-Approval for this postponement and or waiver of TA requirement (1 semester only) must be obtained from the Advising/Assessment Committee.
+Approval for this postponement and/or waiver of TA requirement (1 semester only) must be obtained from the Advising and Assessment Committee.

 By the third year, most students are supported by their thesis advisors through research fellowships.
 The length of time that a student receives funding through a research fellowship is determined by the advisor and the terms of the fellowship.